alexfernandez/milliearth/README.md

 brownstar
 =========

-Brown star is a fast-paced fight game, with macros
+Brown star is a fast-paced fight game, with macros.